bowenl-math/bowenl-math.github.io/index.md

 ### Notes
 #### Seminar Notes
+* Seminar on Higgs bundles and related topics, Spring 2025.

 * [Bridgeland stability and dHYM metric of line bundles on surface](notes/2024Fall/11_28_slides.pdf) ([note version](notes/2024Fall/11_28.pdf)).
 This is my final report for the course “topics in derived categories”, lectured by [Yuwei Fan](https://ywfan-math.github.io/), 2024/11/28.

 * [Notes on Chern Inequalities](notes/2024Spring/Miyaoka.pdf).
 Based on a talk I gave, I discuss the Chern number inequalities of semistable torsion-free sheaves, 2024/05/12.